edev/mechanical_keyboard/README.md

 ## Batteries

+After talking with a friend and examining various ZMK boards and shields, it seems they're commonly built to work with standard, rechargeable, 3.7V Lithium batteries [11].
+If I wind up building a keyboard that requires me to provide my own battery, I'm inclined to consider a standardized form factor like 18650.
+I will investigate form factors if and when the times comes.

-Ideally, I would love to be able to power the keyboard with rechargeable Lithium standard cells, but I don't know much about them (yet) and don't know how viable this is.
-The battery **must** be fully replaceable and standard so that I can be confident that I'll be able to replace it for at least 10 years.
+My general strategy is simple: since the battery is the primary wear part on almost any battery-containing device, I intend to ensure that whatever battery I use is fully replaceable and standard so that I can be confident that I'll be able to replace it for at least 10 years.

 # Resources